JavCarroz/Abacus--Prototype/README.md

 # PlaytestAbacus
+##(Android Development)

-A tracking tool for playtest sessions.
-Manage participants, session times, test protocols and overall progress.
+A tracking tool for GUR playtest sessions aimed for mobile or tablet devices:

+*Manage participants.
+*Track session timers.
+*Access your test protocol.
+*Keep an overview of progress.